 Our Partnership

-In partnership with Shamba Shape Up, AABS facilitates knowledge exchange by sharing best practices in sustainable aquaculture.
-Together, they empower local farmers and fishers with practical solutions such as Integrated Multi-Trophic Aquaculture (IMTA), boosting productivity and resilience.
+In partnership with Shamba Shape Up, AABS facilitates knowledge dissemination on science-driven tools, technologies and best practices in sustainable aquatic food production and related market systems.
+Together, they empower local farmers and fishers with practical solutions such as Integrated Multi-Trophic Aquaculture (IMTA) and climate-smart solutions to reduce fish loss and waste, boosting productivity, profitability and resilience.
 This collaboration plays a key role in creating a sustainable, nature-positive future for coastal communities and ecosystems, while ensuring food and nutrition security across Asia and Africa.

 Learn more about AABS